aquaspy/threemadeskaqua/README.md

 # DEPRECATED

-This project won't be maintaned anymore.
+This project is not useful anymore and have security issues.
 Please use the official threema launcher: https://threema.ch/en/download
+Thanks!

 # threemadeskaqua